Introduction to R

 - viridaslite for colourblind-friendly colour palettes.

-- scico: Colour Palettes Based on the Scientific Colour-Maps Colour choice in information visualisation is important in order to avoid being mislead by inherent bias in the used colour palette.
+- scico: Colour Palettes Based on the Scientific Colour-Maps Colour choice in information visualisation is important in order to avoid being misled by inherent bias in the used colour palette.
 The ‘scico’ package provides access to the perceptually uniform and colour-blindness friendly palettes developed by Fabio Crameri and released under the “Scientific Colour-Maps” moniker.
 The package contains 24 different palettes and includes both diverging and sequential types

 - cols4all: Colors for all Colour palettes for all people, including those with colour vision deficiency.
 Popular colour palette series have been organized by type and have been scored on several properties such as colour-blind-friendliness and fairness (i.e. do colours stand out equally?).
 Own palettes can also be loaded and analysed.
 Besides the common palette types (categorical, sequential, and diverging) it also includes bivariate colour palettes.
 Furthermore, a colour for missing values is assigned to each palette.